-- You will also need to modify the selinux policies in order to allow your system service to be registered at startup.
-If you fail to so then even if all your code is included at build time, the system service will fail to register at startup.
-To allow registration, you need to modify 2 files under the "system/sepolicy" directory: - "private/service contexts" - "prebuilts/api/34.0/private/service\contexts"
+You will also need to modify the selinux policies in order to allow your system service to be registered at startup as well as making sure your HAL can be registered.
+If you fail to do so then even if all your code is included at build time, the system service will fail to register and the HAL will fail to start at startup.
+To allow the registrations, you need to modify 2 files under the "system/sepolicy" directory:

+• "private/service_contexts"

+"prebuilts/api/202404/private/service_contexts"

-Both files have to be identical and must be modified to add this entry:
+Both files have to be nearly identical and must be modified to add this entry - follow convention by inserting it in the alphabetical order: